-It sounds like “negative thinking” to me.
+It sounds like “negative thinking” to a lot of people.
 At least before you think about it, it sounds negative.

 Why not simply succeed and skip past the failure part?